Cooper-Moreland/EngNotebook3/README.md

 ```

-Credit to [River L](https://github.com/rivques?tab=repositories) for some of the code
+Credit to [River L](https://github.com/rivques?tab=repositories) for a few lines of the code

 ### Image/Wiring